jech2/2020_GCT634/hw2/README.md

-# Homework #2: Music Genre Classification [Colab Notebook](https://colab.research.google.com/drive/1-9SrI7M440hQ6F2Q7KLiBrFjzSTfyG57?usp=sharing)
+# Music Genre Classification
 Music genre classification is an important task that can be used in many musical applications such as music search or recommender systems.
-Your mission is to build your own Convolutional Neural Network (CNN) model to classify audio files into different music genres.
-Specifically, the goals of this homework are as follows:

-* Experiencing the whole pipeline of deep learning based system: data preparation, feature extraction, model training and evaluation
+Abstract:
-* Getting familiar with the CNN architectures for music classification tasks
+* Implementation of CNN based models for music genre classification
-* Using Pytorch in practice
+* 1D conv, 2D conv, Extracted embeddings with 2-layer MLP, VGG and ResNet with different number of layers
+* Offline data augmentation ( white noise, time shift, time stretch )
+* Segmentation of audio samples into 4 secs segments
+* Finally, get 86% accuracy when using ResNet34 Finetuning and MSD musicnn together!

 ## Dataset
 We use the [GTZAN](http://marsyas.info/downloads/datasets.html) dataset which has been the most widely used in the music genre classification task.